prebid/prebid.github.io/prebid-server/developers/pbs-cookie-sync.md

   <amp-img layout="fill" src="data:image/gif;base64,R0lGODlhAQABAIAAAP///wAAACH5BAEAAAAALAAAAAABAAEAAAICRAEAOw==" placeholder></amp-img>
 </amp-iframe>
 ```

+Note: if the publisher has an AMP Consent Management Platform, they should use `load-cookie-with-consent.html`.

 3) At runtime, the `load-cookie` script just calls the Prebid Server /cookie_sync endpoint.
 The rest works the same as described for Prebid.js above.